wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-alwayson-availability-groups-gui.md

 ## Create the Virtual Network and Domain Controller Server

 You begin with a new Azure trial account.
-Once you have finished your account setup, you should be in the home screen of the Azure Management Portal.
+Once you have finished your account setup, you should be in the home screen of the Azure classic portal.

 1. Click the **New** button at the lower-left corner of the page, as shown below.